1250100699-ai/Project_1/README.md

 # ClassCollaborationRepo

-This repository is created for an academic task to understand how GitHub works for version control and team collaboration.
+This repository  created for an academic task to understand .

 ## Purpose of This Repository
 The main purpose of this repository is to practice: